The number of varieties in a family which contain a rational point: Brauer groups and Brauer-Severi schemes

-as $k$-algebras. \end{lemma} \begin{proof} Let $R_1$ be the discrete valuation ring associated to the generic point $d_1$ of $D_1$ and let $K_1$ be the field of fractions of $R_1$.
-The inclusion of the generic point $\Spec K_1 \hookrightarrow X_1$ yields a $K_1$-point of $X_1$.
-By the valuative criterion for properness there exists a unique morphism $f_1:\Spec R_1 \to X_2$ extending the inclusion of the generic point of $X_2$.
+\end{lemma} \begin{proof} Let $d_1$ be the generic point of $D_1$ and let $R_1$ be the local ring at $d_1$; this is a discrete valuation ring by flatness.
+Let $K_1=k(X_1)$ be the field of fractions of $R_1$.
+The inclusion $\Spec K_1 \hookrightarrow X_1$ yields a $K_1$-point of $X_1$, hence a $K_1$-point of $X_2$ which extends to a unique morphism $f_1:\Spec R_1 \to X_2$ by properness.
 Let $c_2=f_1(d_1)$.
 Then the residue field $k(c_2)$ of $c_2$ embeds $k$-linearly in the residue field $k(d_1)$ of $d_1$.
 Moreover since $R \subset R_1$ has ramification index one and $\pi_1$ is almost smooth, we see that $c_2$ lies in the smooth locus of $\pi_2$ (see \cite[Lem.~3.6.5]{BLR90}).
 Hence $c_2$ lies in a unique irreducible component $D_2$ of multiplicity one of the special fibre of $\pi_2$.
 Let $d_2$ denote the generic point of $D_2$.
 Note that the local rings of $d_2$ and $c_2$ have the same field of fractions and moreover the local ring at $c_2$ is integrally closed as it is a regular local ring.
 It follows that $k_{D_2}$ embeds $k$-linearly into the local ring of $c_2$ and we obtain a $k$-linear embedding $k_{D_2} \hookrightarrow k(c_2)$.
 We have constructed a sequence of inclusions